Argentina has several different currency exchange rates, which can be confusing for visitors.

 CASH / BLUE DOLLARS

 • Visitors, just like most Argentines, will be unable to get their hands on any foreign currency in Argentina, unless they use the black market.
-They can also sell ‘Blue Dollars’ at a favorable rate.
+Most take advantage to sell ‘Blue Dollars’ at a favorable rate.

 CREDIT CARD RATES